How to Grow Orange Tree in Rooftop garden- Steps and Tips

 - Fruit trees require full sunlight(6-8 hours) for fruit formation.

-- Get the good quality grafted dwarf varieties of Mongo, Guava, Chickoo, Pomegranate etc. from reliable nursery source.
+- Get the good quality grafted dwarf varieties of Mango, Guava, Chickoo, Pomegranate etc. from reliable nursery source.

 What is Bonsai? if you Don’t know click Here